SimonsFancyFrogs/Yatzy-Game/README.md

 # My Yatzy Game

-This is a simple browser-based Yatzy game that you can play online.
+This is a simple browser-based Yatzy game.

 ## How to Play